herohua1026/TUL_survey/README.md

 (take TULER or GNNTUL as an example, if you want to try other models, please follow the introduction of the original codes)
 - Preprocess original data, according to the reprocessing photograph.
 -  Modify the input path and file name in the config.py.
+- Adjust the hyperparameters and strategies according to the needs.
 - Run train_###.py(e.g, train_gnn.py for GNNTUL model)
-- Adjust the hyperparameters and strategies according to the needs

 ## Dependencies